The legal process of contracting a Spanish Mortgage.

 After the loan is signed, and any anticipated level of taxes or costs are retained as a provision of funds, the paperwork is passed to Land registry to be registered.
 A copy of the deed is given to the client but the original deed may not be available until Land registry has reviewed it and agreed it.
 On an odd occasion land registry may request that certain matters are clarified before registration can take place.
 The lending bank will always keep control of the registration process to ensure their loan is fully secured and the cost of doing this is included in the Banks, notary and land registry assessment of costs.

-When will know exact costs of the mortgage transaction
+When will know exact costs of the transaction

 Post mortgage registration in Spain

 Because the terms of the mortgage are embedded in a legal deed any changes post completion to the loan terms will in most instances instigate the requirement for a new deed.
-If a new deed is required it is deemed to be a new mortgage and all costs of the mortgage, like mortgage deed tax, become payable again.
-Some minor changes can be agreed in the future, which are dealt with by changes to the existing deed known a “Novacions” but these changes are limited by current law to interest rate adjustments or adjustments to the length of the term of the loan.
-This particular part of the legal process is what prevents mortgage holders from altering a loan, remortgaging and or lender hopping as is prevalent in some countries like the UK.
+If a new deed is required it is deemed to be a new mortgage and costs of the mortgage like early repayment penalties, valuation fee and arrangement fee can be payable.
+Some changes can be agreed with existing lender, which are dealt with by changes to the existing deed known a “Novacions” but these changes are limited by current law to interest rate adjustments or adjustments to the length of the term of the loan.